ryandeussing/jimhopper/_consequences-of-abuse/shame.md

 For many males, the shameful sense of not being a ‘real man’ because of what happened is a huge burden in their lives.
 It affects what and how they think and feel about themselves.
 It leaves them fearing how others would see them if they knew what happened.
 (Sometimes they can’t shake the belief that others must know – even when they couldn’t – and see them as ‘not a real man.’)

-> There may be deeper, and unrecognized, sources of shame.
+> The opposite of how boys and men are supposed to be.

 This shame is felt to some extent by just about every man who had unwanted or abusive sexual experiences in childhood.
 Yet it can be overcome, and many, many men have managed to do so.